 Does “Hypodermic” Dry Needling Therapy / Fenestration Work In Helping Tennis Elbow And Golfer’s Elbow Heal?

 We don’t really know.
-There isn’t really enough data or studies yet – even if we include the studies on Prolotherapy and Platelet-Rich Plasma Therapy.
+There isn’t really enough data or studies yet – even if we include the studies on Prolotherapy and Platelet-Rich Plasma Therapy (article and video).

 (Since it’s reasonable to lump them all into the same category.)